15 Types of Pear Trees (with Pictures)

 2. Kieffer Pear Tree

-The Kieffer pear tree is a mix between Asian Pear and Barlett.
+The Kieffer pear tree is a mix of Asian Pear and Barlett.
 It produces large, yellow fruits that often have a rosy blush.
 This type of pear tree is hardy and self-fruitful.
 The Kieffer pear trees vary in size and can grow anywhere from 10–20 feet.
 They require about 350 chilling hours for the best growth.

 3. Concorde Pear Tree